COVID-19 Frequently Asked Questions

 The CDC, FDA, and USDA continue to work with state and local partners to investigate foodborne illness and outbreaks during the COVID-19 pandemic.
 The FDA’s Coordinated Outbreak Response and Evaluation (CORE) Network manages outbreak response, as well as surveillance and post-response activities related to incidents involving multiple illnesses linked to FDA-regulated human food products.
 During this coronavirus outbreak, CORE’s full-time staff will continue to operate to prepare for, coordinate and carry out response activities to incidents of foodborne illnesses.

 The FDA’s Center for Veterinary Medicine manages outbreak response for animal food and is similarly staffed and prepared to respond to incidents of foodborne illness in animals.

 A: Routine testing of pets for COVID-19 is not recommended at this time.
-There is currently no evidence that animals are a source of COVID-19 infection in the United States.
-Based on the limited information available to date, the risk of pets spreading the virus is considered to be low.
+There is currently no evidence that pets are a source of COVID-19 infection people in the U.S. Based on the limited information available to date, the risk of pets spreading the virus to people is considered to be low.
 If your pet is sick, consult your veterinarian.